cpjk/canary/README.md

 delete "/users/:id", UserController, :delete
 ```

-To automatically load and authorize the  `Project.User` having the `id` given in the params, you would plug your `UserController` like so:
+To automatically load and authorize the  `Project.User` having the `id` given in the params, you would add the following plug to your `UserController`:

 ```elixir
 plug :load_and_authorize_resource, model: Project.User